 To successfully speak to your buyers’ personas, the most important first step is to segment your audience using highly limited variables.
 Even if your buyers all have similar problems, they don’t share the same needs and preferences.
 Segmenting your buyers allows you to speak in a context that reaches each one more personally.

-For example, your email to a veteran IT director with 30 years of experience in the manufacturing field shouldn’t sound the same as the one you send to an up-and-coming software developer.
+For example, your personalized marketing emails to a veteran IT director with 30 years of experience in the manufacturing field shouldn’t sound the same as the one you send to an up-and-coming software developer.
 Avoid defaulting to a vague list of bullet points.
 Instead, speak to each prospect as though he or she were sitting in front of you.
 Start by using these 3 do's and don'ts of persona-based marketing:

 The volume of email content exported by marketers increased 18 percent between 2016 and 2017, raising the total emails to 30 billion in 2017 alone.
 Consumers receive more emails than ever before, so to attract positive customer attention, you must create top-notch email content.
 Therefore: